7 Best Surf Spots in Ecuador + Eco-Friendly Places to Stay

 Board rentals and lessons are available at one of the many surf schools and shops dotting Mompiche’s streets.

-Eco-friendly places to stay in Mompiche for surfers
+Eco-friendly hotels in Mompiche for surfers

 Seaside Garden Ecolodge

-Overlooking a gorgeous (and largely deserted beach) is this Mompiche ecolodge.
+Overlooking a gorgeous (and largely deserted) beach is this Mompiche ecolodge.
 It receives rave reviews for its relaxing atmosphere and the friendliness of its hosts.

 While you can dine on delicious seafood (and vegan dishes) at the onsite restaurant, there are plenty more just a short walk away.